Wycombe Abbey

-Wycombe Abbey is an independent girls' boarding and day school in High Wycombe, Buckinghamshire, England.
-It is consistently ranked as one of the top all-girls schools in academic results.
+Wycombe Abbey (/ˈwɪkəm/ WIK-əm) is a private girls' boarding and day school in High Wycombe, Buckinghamshire, England.

 The school was founded in 1896 by Dame Frances Dove (1847–1942), who was previously headmistress of St Leonards School in Scotland.
 Its present capacity is approximately 650 girls, aged 11 to 18.
 The current headmistress is Jo Duncan.

-The school is on a 69 hectare campus in central High Wycombe.
+The school is on a 69-hectare campus in central High Wycombe.
 The land includes woods, gardens, a Cold War bunker (RAF Daws Hill) and a lake, and rises up to 150 metres above sea level in the Chiltern Hills.
 The freehold is owned by the school; the main house and several buildings at Wycombe Abbey are Grade II* listed.

+Wycombe Abbey is included in The Schools Index of the world's best 125 private schools and among the top 30 senior schools in the UK.